t0ster/django_zendesk/readme.txt

 django_zendesk provides single-sign on functionality between a django.contrib.auth based site and Zendesk.
 Other authentication systems are compatible as long as they implement the @login_required decorator.
+This differs from the other implementations in that it exposes out company, external_id, tags, etc.

 SETUP: